-

 - The establishment of the PMU should start as soon as possible to ensure that the required capacities are in place immediately after Grant Agreement signing.

-The TORs for each PMU position should include the core competencies and clearly define the key responsibilities of their respective roles.
-The Global Fund/Health Implementation Support Team has put together basic TORs detailing the general scope of work of key PMU positions.
+The JDs for each PMU position should include the core competencies and clearly define the key responsibilities of their respective roles.
+The UNDP Global Fund Partnership and Health Systems Team (GFPHST) has put together basic TORs detailing the general scope of work of key PMU positions.
 Please note that these are not to be treated as final and will need to be adapted for programme context and sent to the Office of Human Resources (OHR) for classification.
-The TORs are available in the human resources section of the Manual.
+The JDs are available in the human resources section of the Manual.

 9. Plan stakeholders engagement and communications

-A communication strategy for the start-up should be developed to ensure regular communication with the Global Fund, CCM, and in-country partners including UN Agencies.
-The strategy established to inform on the development of grant-making and establish the needed coordination mechanisms for the implementation of the grants (it is recommended to maintain periodic meetings).
+A communication strategy for the start-up should be developed to ensure regular communication with the Global Fund, CCM, and in-country partners including UN Agencies civil society.
+The strategy is established to inform on the development of grant-making and establish the needed coordination mechanisms for the implementation of the grants (it is recommended to maintain periodic meetings) and present to the CCM key milestones.
 These partners also include the CCM and Sub-recipients (SRs).

 10. Sub-recipient selection and assessment

-While UNDP cannot enter into agreement with SRs before the Grant Agreement is signed with the Global Fund, the selection and assessment of the SRs should take place as early as possible, to avoid delays.
+While UNDP cannot enter into agreement with SRs before the Grant Confirmation is signed with the Global Fund, the selection and assessment of the SRs as well as drafting of SR grant agreements should take place as early as possible, to avoid delays at the start of the grant.
 The costs associated with SR selection and assessment should therefore be included in the pre-financing budget, as they take place prior to the grant start date.
 For guidance on SR selection and assessment please refer to the Sub-recipient management section of the Manual.

 As defined by the Global Fund, the purpose of grant making is to translate the funding request reviewed and assessed by the Technical Review Panel (TRP) and Grant Approvals Committee (GAC) into disbursement-ready grants for Board approval and signature.